TonyFiuma/FirstApi3/README.md

 # FirstApi3

-Series of exercise with Spring boot completed during my with the develop school
+Series of exercise with Spring boot completed with the school of develop

 # Exercise - Spring Boot - First API 3
 * write a Spring Boot application with the necessary dependencies that has: